-In contrast, if we consider a nonuniform magnetization ($\alpha=\pi/2$), the ZEP phase is appeared in a wide range of the parameter region for $E_\mathrm{ex}/E_\mathrm{Th}$ and $R_N/R_B$ as clearly shown in Fig.~4(c).
+On the other hand, the ZEP phase in the nonuniform magnetization ($\alpha=\pi/2$) appears in wide parameter ranges of $E_\mathrm{ex}/E_\mathrm{Th}$ and $R_N/R_B$, as clearly shown in Fig.~4(b).
 This can be attributed to the appearance of the long-range triplet component $f_1(0)$ [see Fig.~4(d)].
-From above results, one can conclude that in the SF junction with nonuniform magnetizations, {\it the existence of the ZEP induced by spin-triplet paring is very robust irrespective of the device and material parameters} as long as $E_\mathrm{ex}/ E_\mathrm{mg} > 1$.
-Therefore the experimental observation of the ZEP gives a unequivocal evidence of the spin-triplet paring.
-This is one of the important findings in our work.
+Note that the flat phase appearing for $R_N/R_B \ll 1$ and $E_\mathrm{ex}/E_{\mathrm{Th}}>2$ in Fig.~4(b) is due to the practical definition of the phase.
+At $R_N/R_B \ll 1$, the proximity effect in the ferromagnet is very weak, which results in a very modest modulation of the LDOS.
+Although the zero-energy LDOS in the flat phase is larger than $N_0$, it cannot be larger than $1.02 N_0$.
+As a consequence, the flat phase appears in Fig. 4(b).
+From the above results, one can conclude that, in the SF junction with the nonuniform magnetization, {\it the appearance of the ZEP induced by odd-frequency spin-triplet pairs is very robust and insensitive to the device configuration and material parameters} as long as $E_\mathrm{ex}/ E_\mathrm{mg} > 1$ is satisfied.
+Therefore, the experimental observation of the ZEP gives unequivocal evidence of odd-frequency spin-triplet pairs.
+This is one of the important findings in this work.